sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 multipartnumeric and the numbers part of multipartnumeric+suffix are interpreted as a sequence of numbers and are sorted in lexicographical order by these numbers (i.e., not by the digits in the numbers) and then the textual suffix (for multipartnumeric+suffix).
 Alphanumeric strings are sorted lexicographically as character strings.
 Decimal version numbers are interpreted as a single floating point number (e.g., 1.25 is less than 1.3).

-The values above are registered in the IANA "Software ID Version Scheme Values" registry defined in Section {{iana-version-scheme}}.
+The values above are registered in the IANA "Software ID Version Scheme Values" registry defined in {{iana-version-scheme}}.
 Additional entries will likely be registered over time in this registry.

 A CoSWID producer that is aware of the version scheme that has been used to select the version value, SHOULD include the optional version-scheme item to avoid semantic ambiguity.
 If the CoSWID producer does not have this information, it SHOULD omit the version-scheme item.